SnowConvert: Function References for Teradata¶

 Returns¶

-Returns the date in numeric values.
+Returns a date value in numeric format.

 Example¶